jasny/bootstrap/README.md

 jasny-bootstrap/
 ├── css/
 │   ├── jasny-bootstrap.css
+│   ├── jasny-bootstrap.css.map
-│   ├── jasny-bootstrap.min.css
+│   └── jasny-bootstrap.min.css
 └── js/
     ├── jasny-bootstrap.js
     └── jasny-bootstrap.min.js
 ```

 We provide compiled CSS and JS (`jasny-bootstrap.*`), as well as compiled and minified CSS and JS (`jasny-bootstrap.min.*`).
+CSS [source maps](https://developers.google.com/chrome-developer-tools/docs/css-preprocessors) (`jasny-bootstrap.*.map`) are available for use with certain browsers' developer tools.

 Jasny Bootstrap should be loaded after vanilla Bootstrap.

 ## Bugs and feature requests

 Have a bug or a feature request?
-[Please open a new issue](https://github.com/jasny/bootstrap/issues).
+Please [open a new issue](https://github.com/jasny/bootstrap/issues/new).
 Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).

 You may use [this JSFiddle](http://jsfiddle.net/jasny/k9K5d/) as a template for your bug reports.